ryzlvan/IoT-Laboratory-Portfolio/Laboratory 2 - Working with Analog Signal/README.md

-# Activity 2: Working with Analog Signal - Analog Signal Fading Sequence
+# Laboratory Activity 2: Working with Analog Signal - Analog Signal Fading Sequence

 ## 📖 Overview
 This activity introduces the concept of **Analog Signals** using **Pulse Width Modulation (PWM)**.
 Unlike digital signals that are strictly **ON** (HIGH) or **OFF** (LOW), PWM allows us to simulate varying voltage levels to control the brightness of LEDs.